On paper, equality has been implemented for quite a while. In reality, however, we are still miles away from it.

 6. We demand an independent and easily accessible body for reporting sexism and sexual harassment at the university.

 The barriers to reporting sexism and sexual harassment are too high.
-The SUB survey shows that none of the people affected have contacted the contact point at the University of Bern.
+The SUB survey shows that only one in twenty students (5%) who have already been discriminated against reported the incident of discrimination to a contact point at the University of Bern.
 This must change, which is why we demand low-threshold access to counselling and support services.

 7. We demand the reorganisation of the academic sector according to structures that are not discriminatory.